 Wavelength has free spaces available to help researchers to access the outer reef for field studies.
-These positions are mostly coordinated via collaboration with James Cook University and the ARC Centre for Excellence for Coral Reef Studies.
 If you are a researcher and wish to inquire about the feasibility of a particular project contact us.

 Each coral reef region has specific circumstances and potential obstacles for reef rehabilitation.
 Historically the approach on the the GBR has been to manage the factors that affect coral resilience, like fishing pressure and water quality, and rely on natural recovery from impacts such as cyclones.
 This approach has changed somewhat since the 2016 and 2017 bleaching events with an increased interest in researching potential interventions to help recovery from major environmental impacts and adaptation to climate change.